AlexJukes/CV/README.md

 #### Ownership

 I take pride in my work, and the work of my team, and I'm always ready to lead the way in helping users understand and use our products better.
-At Kooth, I was promoted to Senior Software Engineer and Technical Product Owner of my team a year after joining as a mid level Engineer.
+At Kooth, I was promoted to Senior Software Engineer and Technical Product Owner of my team one year after joining as a mid level Engineer.
+I've been responsible for crafting and delivering a technical vision for the intergrated care aspect of the product, delivering important features while also modernising the codebase, such as introducing the use of cloud functions and replacing legacy CMS systems with more appropriate 3rd party solutions.

 Within 6 months of joining TES I was made Project Parent of my team, making me responsible for creating and managing our team's tickets, running retros, and being the bridge between the engineers, the product manager and the users of our application.

-At Kooth and TES, I also regularly facilitated a weekly meditation session open to all members of the company.
+At both Kooth and TES, I also regularly facilitated a weekly meditation session open to all members of the company.

 #### Communication

 Good communication in software engineering comes in many forms.
 Whether it's the solid grounding in Emotional Intelligence and XP programming principles I learned at Makers, the Foundation Qualification in Non-Violent Communication I've gained in my spare time, or a strong sense of clean and readable code being at the core of my development practice, the ability to communicate with others has been crucial to my career so far.
-As a result, I've been able to work effectively with other engineers, listen and engage with colleagues and users, and write code that creates value while making sense.
+As a result, I've been able to both lead and work effectively with other engineers, listen and engage with colleagues and users, and write code that creates value while making sense.

 Before becoming a software engineer, at Radish Fiction I was personally responsible for on-boarding and managing the most successful writer on the platform, among many others, with the CEO trusting that I could handle the egos that come with talent.
 As a freelance web designer and developer, maintaining good relationships with clients was paramount for earning repeat business.